Adidas begins marathon turnaround in North America

-BERLIN German sportswear company Adidas (ADSGn.DE) turned around its sales in North America in the first quarter, helped by a marketing campaign designed to win business from dominant rival Nike(NKE.N).
+BERLIN German sportswear company Adidas turned around its sales in North America in the first quarter, helped by a marketing campaign designed to win business from dominant rival Nike.

 Despite the hike in marketing spending, Adidas increased its operating margin by 10 basis points to 8.9 percent, still well behind the 13 percent achieved by Nike last year.